lansea/nabe/README.markdown

 ## how it works

-* content is entirely managed through git; it falls back to the file if not available
+* content is entirely managed through git; it falls back to the file system if not available
 * built with services like nodester or amazon ec2 in mind
 * articles are stored as .markdown files, with embedded metadata (in yaml format)
-* articles are processed through using [github-flavored-markdown](https://github.com/isaacs/github-flavored-markdown) converter
+* articles are passed through [github-flavored-markdown](https://github.com/isaacs/github-flavored-markdown) converter
 * templating is done through node-jqtpl by default
 * nabe is built right on top of Connect.
 It takes advantage of HTTP caching and uses html5-boilerplate server config startup file.
 * comments are handled by disqus
-* individual articles can be accessed through urls such as `/folder/subfolder/blogging-with-nabe` (thus folders can be seen as a way of providing simple hierarchical categories)
+* individual articles can be accessed through urls such as `/folder/subfolder/blogging-with-nabe` that would render `bloging-with-nabe.markdown` file in `/folder/subfolder` directory.
-* relatedly, the list of articles in `/folder/subfolder/` can be accessed with the exact same url
+* relatedly, the list of articles in `/folder/subfolder/` can be accessed as categories with `/category/folder/subfolder` URL (thus folders can be seen as a way of providing simple hierarchical categories).
 * arbitrary metadata can be included in articles files, and accessed from the templates
 * summaries are generated following the `delimiter` settings